Lykkedk/SuperPlayer-v3.0/README.md

 So, as i know the background and OS which is underneeth the pCP i figured out howto set it up for my needs\
 The possibility to have an player which automatically change fir-filters etc... when a samplerate is detected\
 The samplerate detection is a hackup UP squeezelite player, which i did with some help from my older son ;-)...
 This way is deprecated now\
-and there are other way's of doing this which work's much better!...
+and there are other way's of doing this which work's much better!... #### Stand by!

 https://www.diyaudio.com/forums/pc-based/349818-camilladsp-cross-platform-iir-fir-engine-crossovers-correction-etc.html
 https://www.picoreplayer.org/